When did you get started with your craftiness?

 What WP theme do you use?

 Okay, so I use a couple different sources for my WP-based themes.
 I have purchased some great themes from Woo Themes.
-Crafty Dad and Be Strong Stay Strong are both using the “Delegate” theme from Woo.
-The Delegate theme is highly-customizable.
-I use a theme called “Canvas” on The Garden Boys blog.
-It gives you TONS of options and (of course) takes more time to set up.
+Currently, and for the past several years, Crafty Dad uses the Genesis framework and the “Focus” child theme.
 As with any theme, once you have it set up the way you want it, you just create blog posts and then tweak the theme on an as-needed basis.
-WP uses widgets that allow you to add things like blogrolls, HTML code for Google AdSense, code for your Amazon store, advertisements, etc. The Top Notch Parents blog is running on the Thesis Theme from Chris Pearson.
-Thesis gives you lots and lots of options too.
-It’s probably the one that takes the most time to get set up.
-And…depending on how you want your site to look, it can require you to add code (PHP or HTML).
+WP uses widgets that allow you to add things like blogrolls, HTML code for Google AdSense, code for your Amazon store, advertisements, etc. Depending on how you want your site to look, it can require you to add code (PHP or HTML).
 Steer away from products like Thesis or Delegate or Canvas if you want to just start “blogging” without all the hassles of set up.
 WordPress (both the .com and .org version) offers several free themes that are almost like ‘plug-and-play’: you just fill in your blog name and you’re up and running.
 Sure, you have to add the widgets, but the basic blog format is already set up for you.
-Hey: blogging should be FUN; find an option that you can live with.
+Hey: blogging should be FUN; so find an option that you can live with.
+And one that you’re comfortable with.